October 31, 1956 – September 10, 2021

 You might not have known LuAnne but you were probably influenced by her kindness, generosity and her generation.
 LuAnne was faced with Glioblastoma in April 2021, a primary brain tumor.
 She decided to try the treatment suggested and never complained.
 It peacefully took her life as she faced death with grace and calm.
 All the while asking what RX she was taking and why.

-LuAnne is survived by a huge family: husband Robert; daughters Emily, Abbey, and Kirsten; grandsons Aiden, Jameson, and Ethan; siblings Mary Kaye, Joseph, and Amy; nieces Becca, Amanda, and Lydia; nephews Phillip, Pierce, and Reed; great nephews Austin, Gabriel, and Damien; and great nieces Alexis, Marietta, and Tenley.
+LuAnne is survived by a huge family: husband Robert; daughters Emily, Abbey, and Kirsten; grandsons Aiden, Jameson, and Ethan; step-granddaughter, Kaitlyn; siblings Mary Kaye, Joseph, and Amy; nieces Becca, Amanda, and Lydia; nephews Phillip, Pierce, and Reed; great nephews Austin, Gabriel, Damien and Jackson; and great nieces Alexis, Marietta, and Tenley.
 She was preceded in death by her parents Lydia and Hiram Faubion and her youngest sister, Beth.

 LuAnne's personality will be fondly remembered as thoughtful, generous, caring and helpful yet a little nosey and sometimes stubborn.
 LuAnne said over and over how much she enjoyed life and how she would miss all her family and friends.
 She believed in action, going where she liked and making the best of life.
 When a sign said, “Stay off the Grass” she would take off her flip-flops and proceed with confidence.
 She always stated that signs were just a suggestion.
 The strength of her character, laughter and free spirit will live on forever.